|Max Headroom||open||Bridge Clearance||

 A Sony stereo accommodates AM, FM and CDs but to the side is a 12V adapter and an MP3 port so anyone’s player, or more likely a smart-phone fully loaded with music, can control the atmosphere.
 Four speakers come standard.

 This is the launch pad for all watersports activities.
 The extension is optional and recommended.
 The re-boarding ladder is standard as is the ss tow eye on the centerline of the transom.

 Integral Swim Platform

-The 205’s integral swim platform is a good size for serving as a staging area for watersports and as a great spot to relax with the feet in the water.
-There are three styles, one for each of the separate models.
-The GT swim platform is the usual with a non-skid surface.
-The GTS uses a non-skid mat with a logo embossed in.
-The GTL utilizes a soft-step mat.
+The 205’s integral swim platform is a good size for serving as a staging area for watersports and as a great spot to relax with feet in the water.
+The GTS 205 comes with an integral rubber mat which is soft to the touch.

 Pricing And Power Options

 Depending on which model is chosen and which engine will power that choice, prices of the 205 can vary between $34,800 and $42,427.
 Adding options will boost those prices even further.